-Internal Revenue Code (IRC) Section 401(k) pretax contribution.
-This type of contribution is a feature of many savings-and-thrift and other defined contribution plans that allow employees to make pretax contributions to deferred compensation plans through salary reduction agreements.
+Pre-tax contributions.
+This type of contribution is a feature of many savings-and-thrift plans and other defined contribution plans that allow employees to make contributions to deferred compensation plans through salary reduction agreements before federal and state taxes are deducted from pay.
+Distributions from a plan funded by pre-tax contributions are taxable at distribution.

-Roth 401 (k) posttax contributions.
-This type of contribution combines features of a Roth IRA plan and a 401(k) plan.
-Under these plans, employees are allowed to make part or all of their retirement plan contributions on a posttax basis, similar to the way a Roth IRA plan works.
-Posttax contributions and their earnings are not subject to income tax upon distribution.
+Post-tax contributions.
+This type of contribution combines features of a Roth IRA plan and a 401(k) or 403(b) plan.
+Under these plans, employees are allowed to make part or all of their retirement plan contributions after taxes have been deducted, similar to the way a Roth IRA plan works.
+Post-tax contributions and their earnings are not subject to income tax upon distribution.

-Amounts up to Internal Revenue Code limit.
-Section 415 of the IRC provides for dollar limitations on benefits and contributions under qualified defined contribution plans.
-In 2010, the contribution limit was \$16,500 per year.
+Amounts up to Internal Revenue Code (IRC) limit.
+The IRC provides for dollar limitations on benefits and contributions under qualified defined contribution plans.